jcsodenkamp/jcsodenkamp.github.io/_pages/contact.md

 {% include contact-form.html %}

-We've made a contact form that you can use with [Off The Grid](https://www.amazon.com/dp/B09NZNRPBN) A Starter Guide to Becoming Self-Sufficient Through Simple Living.
+For a copy of [Off The Grid](https://www.amazon.com/dp/B09NZNRPBN) A Starter Guide to Becoming Self-Sufficient Through Simple Living visit Amazon.